MierenManz/v8_format/readme.md

 Do note that this format is not compatible with the Signed integer format because positive integers in that format also get zigzag encoded.

-(this still needs a example once I know where v8 uses this format)
+(this still needs a example once I know where v8 uses this format (selfnote:
+Might be found when using JIT compiled functions.
+Needs triage))

 ### BigInt Format

 The bigint format does not have multiple variants and only has one.
-It has a indicator byte which is `Z` (0x5A) and after that a varint bitfield specifying how many bytes it uses and if the value is positive or negative.
+It has a indicator byte which is `Z` (0x5A) and after that a varint bitfield specifying how many u64 integers are used for the bigint and if the value is positive or negative.
 It is alot more complex than either a float or integer because it has a unknown size

 Negative BigInt -12